How distant geopolitical events can affect corporate financial disclosures and investor risk

 The Hidden Language of Corporate Anxiety

 While CEOs might sound confident during earnings calls, their 10-K filings tell a different story.
-These documents are where companies must legally disclose material risks to their business, and lately, they're reading like geopolitical thrillers.
+These documents are where companies must legally disclose material risks to their business under SEC Regulation S-K, Item 105.
+According to EY's 2024 annual corporate reporting survey, the average number of risk factors disclosed in 10-K filings increased by 18% between 2020 and 2024, with supply chain risks among the fastest-growing categories.

 What to Look For: The Risk Factors Section